zranger1/Flamecaster/README.md

 ##### *Web UI (There's a Web UI!)*
 You can view and configure Flamecaster from your tablet, phone, etc.  All the basics are working, and refinements are in progress.
+By default, the web UI is available at http://localhost:8081.
+You can change the address and port from the settings panel.

 ##### *Documentation*
 There will be actual documentation someday.
 I promise.
 If you're familiar with Pixelblaze and Art-Net, it's mostly